analog attorney

 A Lamy AL-Star Fountain Pen is one of the most durable fountain pens on the market.
 They’re made from the same heel-piercing indestructible plastic as Legos.
 Their design is world-class, not fancy.
 They have a little window showing the ink level so you won’t run out of ink in the middle of a word.
 These pens were designed to teach German students excellent handwriting, which is why the barrel is shaped to force you to use the correct grip.
 The most compelling quality for starting your lifelong fountain pen obsession with a Lamy Safari is how durable they are.
 You can’t crack the barrel of this pen; you can’t even scratch it.
 The steel nib can take a lot of pressure and effort, even a little abuse.
 If you drop it on the floor point-first, it might survive — but if it bends don’t worry, they’re cheap to replace.
 Price: $37.60 – $39.20.

-Best-One for Drawing
+Best One for Drawing

 Noodler’s Konrad Flex is a gorgeous pen.
 It doesn’t get the same attention as other fountain pens, which is a shame because this pen is fantastic.
 It’s durable, well designed and comfortable.
 Noodler’s pens use a piston-filling method so you’ll need to have a bottle of ink on hand.
 But that’s easy since Noodler’s manufactures some of the best ink out there.
 What makes the Konrad Flex a good drawing instrument is all of the above, plus the cost — and the nib.
 It’s a heat-set No. 6 with a deep slit allowing the tines of the nib to flex widely.
 When you’re drawing, this flex lets you vary the width of your line just by applying a little pressure.
 Once you get used to it, it becomes second nature and you’ll find yourself using it to write more decorative script in your daily lettering.
 If you have a unique signature, this pen lets you give it even more style.
-Price: $24.
+Price: Around $26.

 Best Fountain Pen for Journaling